-For example, the user is creating Program Line B that gives a rebate of 1% on pipes and boards.
+For our example, a user is creating Program Line B, which gives a rebate of 1% on pipes and boards.
 However, Program Line A is an existing rebate of 10% on pipes.
-Let's assume in this case that the relevant transactions for pipes is $100 and for boards is $50.
+Let's assume in this case that the relevant transactions is $100 for pipes and $50 for boards.

 Earnings without deductions

 Without applying any deductions, Enable will calculate the earnings for Program Line A as 10% of $100 = $10 and the earnings for Program Line B as (1% of $100) + (1% of $50) = $1.50.
 The total earnings across both would be $11.50.

 If the user includes Program Line B in the Deductions area of the settings for Program Line A, earnings from Program Line B relating to pipes will be deducted from the qualifying turnover for Program Line A. This will mean that only the relevant transaction lines are deducted from the relevant program line.
 The earnings relating to pipes for Program Line B would be 1% of $100 = $1.
 This is then deducted from the transactions of Program Line A ($100).
 The earnings of Program Line B would then be 10% of ($100-$1) = $9.90.
 Adding this to the full earnings of Program Line B ($1.50), the total earnings across both is $11.40.

 After the deductions take place, the transaction lines will be accumulated to determine qualifying transactions (based on deducted transactions), and the calculated earnings will be apportioned back to the transaction lines according to their contribution to the program line.
 This allows you to accurately report on your deductions down to the SKU level of your data.

 Deductions only apply to the time frame of the series program line as they will not match any transaction lines outside of those dates.